 Downhill and cross-country skiing - Dodge Ridge Mountain Resort, Pinecrest: 209-965-3474; dodgeridge.com

 Sledding and tubing - Leland High Sierra SnowPlay, Strawberry: 209-965-4719; snowplay.com

 Ice Skating at Long Barn Lodge Ice Rink: longbarn.com

 Farms of Tuolumne County: 209-533-5695 farmsoftuolumnecounty.org

 In addition to the already mentioned, there is even more to do all year.
 Commune with nature by boating, rafting, kayaking, biking, hiking, camping, biplane tours, snowmobiling, water skiing, swimming, horseback riding, backpacking and ice skating.
 Visit tuolumnecountytrails.com for great outdoor trail adventures!

 LODGING, CAMPING AND RVing

 Historic hotels, chain hotels, B&Bs, condos, inns, vacation rentals and cabins -Tuolumne County has them all, and in abundance.
 RVers will find excellent accommodations at several RV parks in the County.
 Tent campers can find that perfect place to pitch a tent among thousands of acres of forest land in designated camping sites.
 For more information go visittuolumne.com/places-to-stay.

 The many dining experiences range from meals prepared by award-winning chefs that can be paired with wines from equally prestigious lists, to good ol’ western grub and black coffee.
-Restaurant information can be found in the Vacation Planner.
+Restaurant information can be found in the Inspiration Travel Guide.
 For more information go to visittuolumne.com/places-to-eat.